sunny73cr/Computer-Configurator/README.md

   A Computer Parts Management, Analysis and Comparison system.

-  Built using React, C# .NET 6.0, and MySQL.
+  Built using React, C#, and MySQL.

 ---